eclipse-keyple/keyple-java/java/component/keyple-plugin/pcsc/README.md

 The **PCSC** plugin enables the use for PCSC smart card readers into Eclipse Keyple.
 It uses internally the [javax.smartcardio](https://docs.oracle.com/javase/7/docs/jre/api/security/smartcardio/spec/javax/smartcardio/package-summary.html) library and works on Windows, Linux and Mac OS.

-This library **should be import explicitly** in the project configuration.
+This library **should be import explicitly** from [maven](https://mvnrepository.com/artifact/org.eclipse.keyple/keyple-java-plugin-pcsc).

 ## User Guide & Download Information